OUTSIDE OUR CHURCH DOORS

 OUR COMMUNITY OUTREACH

 Our Reconciliation and Indigenous Committee has worked on ways to help our church respond to some of the recommendations of the Truth and Reconciliation Commission as well as on reconciliation of all groups within our community.
-Activities have included participation in the Orange Shirt Day Walk – Every Child Matters, developing and maintaining a Heart Garden on the church front lawn as an act of remembrance for those children who did not return from Residential Schools, Red Dress Week in remembrance of MMIWG2S, and various informational workshops.
+Activities have included participation in the Orange Shirt Day Walk – Every Child Matters, developing and maintaining a Heart Garden on the church front lawn as an act of remembrance for those children who did not return from Residential Schools, Red Dress Week in remembrance of MMIWG2S, various informational talks, a ribbon skirt making workshop, and initiating a collection of books for an Indigenous resource library.

 The Immanuel Reconciliation Team is committed to raising awareness of the ongoing crisis of Murdered & Missing Indigenous Women, Girls, & 2 Spirit People.
 For the last few years, in the last week of April, we have been hanging red dresses in Diamond Jubilee Park in Wetaskiwin.
 On May 5, The National Day of Awareness for MMIWG2S, we invite the community to join us and we take some time and gather at the Peace Cairn to pray and remember.
 Please see the news report from Christina Max, of Wetaskiwin Times, for more information: https://www.wetaskiwintimes.com/news/recognizing-red-dress-day-in-wetaskiwin-maskwacis

-Food Bank - Our church community has dedicated the second Sunday of every month to recognize the needs of those in our community who ‘go hungry’ and we collect food and/or cash for our local food banks.
+Food Bank - Our church community has dedicated the second Sunday of every month to recognize the needs of those in our community with food insecurity and we collect food and/or financial donations for our local food banks.

 More information can be found at: https://edmonton.anglican.ca/news/companion-partnership-nurtures-physical-and-spiritual-wellbeing-in-buye-diocese